 Catherine Hamel

-Catherine (she/her) holds a Bachelor’s degree in psychology from the Université du Québec à Chicoutimi and has been a Ph.D. student in Clinical Psychology at the Université de Montréal since September 2022, under the supervision of Sophie Bergeron, Ph.D.
-Her research interests focus on romantic relationships, more specifically in relational and sexual well-being.
-Catherine is the recipient of a Canada Graduate Scholarship — Doctoral program for 2024-2027.
+Catherine (she/her) holds a Bachelor’s degree in Psychology from the Université du Québec à Chicoutimi and has been pursuing a Ph.D. in Clinical Psychology at the Université de Montréal since September 2022, under the supervision of Sophie Bergeron, Ph.D.
+Her research interests focus on romantic relationships, particularly attachment as well as relational and sexual well-being.
+Catherine is the recipient of a Canada Graduate Scholarship — Doctoral program for the 2024–2027 period.

 Publications